deepakajaylinux/kevellphara/docs/source/ApacheModules.rst

 	If you give an input as ‘Y’, the module will be installed successfully.
 	If you give an input as ‘N’, then it will come out of the installation.

-The following screen shots will give visual effect for the usage of this module.
+The following screen shots will give visual effect for the installation of this module.

 .. code-block:: bash